Acoustic guitar pickups are one of those topics that we as players rarely discuss.

-To compensate, the paired preamps often use a compressor to even-out the levels.
-Although this compression can be quite audible at times.
+To compensate, the paired preamps often use a compressor to even-out levels.
+Although the sound of this compression can be quite noticeable at times.

 Two other downsides worth noting are:

-- Professional installation required – although modifications are minimal.
+- Pro Install Required – although modifications are minimal.

 - Fishman Matrix Infinity – (Amazon/Thomann)